FocusMediaGroup/BookedScheduler/doc/INSTALLATION.md

 **Please be aware that some hosts will prefix your database user name.**

 Create a new database with whatever name you choose.
-This will be the name of the database in your Booked config file. 'bookedscheduler' is the recommended database name.
+This will be the name of the database in your Booked config file. 'fmgscheduler' is the recommended database name.

 **Please be aware that some hosts will prefix your database name.**